 Torre de la Calahorra

-Torre de la Calahorra sits at the far end of the Roman bridge, but was built by the Moors in order to improve the defence of the city.
+Torre de la Calahorra sits at the far end of the Roman bridge and was built by the Moors in order to improve the defence of the city.
 In the 14th century the tower underwent a series of improvements and became more of a fort than a tower, which is what you see today.
-For €4.50 you can go inside Torre de la Calahorra and learn more about the history of Córdoba through its museum as well as a multimedia presentation.
+For €4.50 you can go inside Torre de la Calahorra and learn more about the history of Cordoba through its museum.
 I would recommend visiting this attraction first before you cross over the bridge into the old town.

 Puerta del Puente

 As you make your way across the Roman bridge, Puerta del Puente will rise to meet you in the distance.
 Despite its Roman architecture, it was actually built in the 16th century to commemorate a visit to the city by King Philip II.
 It was specifically built where Roman gates into the city would have stood.
-If you’re planning on seeing Córdoba in a day, this is one attraction that you can easily add to your itinerary as you make your way into the old town.
+If you’re planning on spending one day in Cordoba, this is one attraction that you can easily add to your itinerary as you make your way into the old town.

 Calleja de las Flores